dgwozdz/HN_SO_analysis/README.md

 ![](readme_graphics/plots/20180602_c_sharp_SO_usage_cnt_cum_HN_all_match_cnt_cum_double.png)

-Let’s see some interesting similarities between statistics on <span style="color:blue">SO</span> and <span style="color:green">HN</span> for different technologies on standardized plots.
+Letâ€™s see some interesting similarities between statistics on <span style="color:blue">SO</span> and <span style="color:green">HN</span> for different technologies on standardized plots.
 We will only see the technologies for which I identified somme sort of similarity between data from <span style="color:blue">SO</span> and <span style="color:green">HN</span> or for which I discovered something interesting.
 Additionally, plots on the left will be the ones for standardised variables while those on the right for variables without transformation (standardisation).

 ### 3.1 C

-Similarly to C#, there is visible resemblance between cumulative number of questions on <span style="color:blue">SO</span> and cumulative number of points for topics on <span style="color:green">HN</span>:
+Similarly to C\#, there is visible resemblance between cumulative number of questions on <span style="color:blue">SO</span> and cumulative number of points for topics on <span style="color:green">HN</span>:

 ![](readme_graphics/plots/20180602_c_SO_usage_cnt_cum_HN_all_score_sum_cum_double.png)